 Task 34c.1.2 (DWD, BSC, CMCC, Met Office; M4-M17) Product generation and forecast quality assessment recommendations: This task focuses on two particular aspects: 1) the robust definition and adoption of methods for post-processing of forecast data including the generation of multi-model products comparing different formulations and 2) best practices for forecast quality assessment that can feed the EQC of the decadal forecasts.
 Both aspects will be illustrated using the DCPP-A simulations, with a special focus on the subset of forecast systems from the four participating producing centres.
-The relative merits of the multi-model technique in improving aspects of the forecast quality of the decadal predictions, with particular attention to reliability and accuracy, will be summarised using mainly temperature and precipitation data with appropriate benchmarks.
+The relative merits of the multimodel technique in improving aspects of the forecast quality of the decadal predictions, with particular attention to reliability and accuracy, will be summarised using mainly temperature and precipitation data with appropriate benchmarks.
 A comparison of the European multi-model that currently provides real-time forecasts (and, hence, could be a timely source of decadal prediction data for C3S) and the global multi-model forecasts collected by the WMO Lead Centre that uses all the available forecast systems worldwide will be carried out.
-DWD will use the method of recalibration on the multi-model system on both maps and time series.
+DWD will use the method of recalibration on the multi-model system.
 Recalibration includes correction to bias, drift, conditional errors and ensemble spread.
-The impact of the observational reference uncertainty will be taken into account through the use of more than one reference dataset.
-The multi-model product examples will include the ensemble mean anomalies for a set of regions, maps of the most likely tercile, key indices (global mean temperature, Atlantic multi-decadal variability and interdecadal Pacific oscillation indices, standard estimates of extremes and user-relevant indicators).
-In some instances, the variables will be chosen according to the requirements in the case studies and in terms of operability.
-The challenges and opportunities to integrate the software developed and used in the CDS Toolbox will be discussed, although from a theoretical point of view because there are still no decadal predictions available in the CDS.
+The impact of the observational reference uncertainty will be taken into account through the use of more than one reference dataset and the effect of the sample size will be taken into account through the use of fair scores or bootstrap resampling.
+The multimodel product examples will include the ensemble mean anomalies for a set of regions, maps of the most likely tercile, key indices (global mean temperature, Atlantic multi-decadal variability and interdecadal Pacific oscillation indices, standard estimates of extremes and user-relevant indicators).
 Finally, given that the (uninitialized) climate projections offer the possibility to further the prediction horizon into the future beyond the ten year horizon, the approaches currently being explored by the EUCP H2020 project to formulate coherent climate information products beyond the ten years typically considered in decadal prediction will be reported.
+The methods used and developed in WP1 will be adopted in WP2 as they become available and deemed beneficial for WP2.
+A minimum set of evaluation standards for decadal predictions (on a "best endeavours" basis) which will be used by all case studies will be agreed on.